tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 The data of a specific row and a specific Percolator column is named a *cell*.
 The above example shows different versions of data for a single cell.

 The remaining columns, `c:notify` and `c:ack_O`, are used for Percolator's incremental processing.
 After a modification, `c:notify` column is used to mark the modified cell to be dirty.
 Users can add some *observers* to Percolator which can do user-specified operations when they find data of their observed columns has changed.
-To find whether data is changed, they continuously scan the `notify` columns to find dirty cells. `c:ack_O` is the "acknowledgment" column of observer `O`, which is used to prevent a row from being incorrectly notified twice.
+To find whether data is changed, the observers continuously scan the `notify` columns to find dirty cells. `c:ack_O` is the "acknowledgment" column of observer `O`, which is used to prevent a row from being incorrectly notified twice.
 It saves the timestamp of the observer's last execution.

 ### Writing